-Applicant consortia are required to use the Annex to the budget, which will indicate if their (full) proposal reaches the eligibility threshold of 45% industry contribution as well as other IHI JU key thresholds.
+Applicant consortia are required to use the Annex to the type of participants and budget, which will indicate if their (full) proposal reaches the eligibility threshold of 45% industry contribution.

 The IHI JU office will perform an additional check before signing the grant agreement where it will verify that the 45% rule has been fulfilled and the parties providing the contributions are the constituent and affiliated entities of the private members and contributing partners that have been approved by IHI JU Governing Board.